 All criminal defendants have the right under the Sixth Amendment of the United States Constitution to have legal representation present at their arraignment and at all other stages of the criminal justice process.
 It’s important for you to exercise this right because having an attorney present can make it easier to understand the charges against you as well as an answer for you in court.
 Once the indictment or accusation is issued the defendant will enter a plea, usually not guilty, and has 10 days to file pre-trial motions for the case.

 Should the defendant fail to show up for the arraignment and not send a lawyer in their place, the judge could issue a bench warrant for the arrest of the defendant.
 In most cases, the judge will not allow the defendant to post bond if arrested for missing the arraignment.
 Should you decide to plead not guilty the judge will add your case to the calendar and set a date for the trial to begin.

-The time that lapses in between the arraignment and the trial is what’s known as the pre-trial period.
-Both sides will submit pre-trial motions—often your attorney will do so in an effort to exclude evidence that can harm your case.
+After arraignment, the pre-trial period begins.
+Both sides will submit pre-trial motions—often your attorney will do so to exclude evidence that can harm your case.
 The judge will issue rulings on these motions before impaneling the jury.

-It’s also possible to enter a negotiated plea during this time.
-This plea is usually beneficial to the defendant and comes as a result of the defendant’s attorney’s ability to negotiate with the prosecutor assigned to the case.
+Any plea should benefit you and come as a result of the defendant’s attorney’s ability to negotiate with the prosecutor assigned to the case.
 It’s also possible for a non-negotiated plea to be entered.
 This occurs when the judge determines the sentence of the defendant without a jury trial.
 A defendant who opts to accept a pre-trial negotiated plea can expect a lesser sentence compared to one that could be handed down by a jury trial.